lpelczar/P16_Udacity_CryptoTracker/README.md

 ## Description

-Android app that allows to track selected cryptocurrency data made for Android Developer Nanodegree by Udacity.
+Android app made for Android Developer Nanodegree by Udacity that allows to track selected cryptocurrency data.
 App caches results in SQLite database and has companion widget.